 As soon as her aunt left, Briseis rifled through her wardrobe for the least ostentatious chiton she could find.
 In her first years at court she had reveled in the attention she received as a princess of Troy, and her attire matched this, but now she found that she attracted more than enough whispers from the court without her adding to it with the bright colors and plunging necklines she once favored.

 After dressing, she slipped from her sun-warmed room into the cool interior of the palace.
 Once they were both in the hallway, the queen glanced around as if to make sure they were truly alone before leaning in to whisper, "Now dear, have you heard?"

 "About what?" replied Briseis uneasily.

+Suddenly, Briseis felt a hand grip her shoulder.
 Instinctively she jerked back, grabbed the person's forearm and had them pinned to the ground in an instant.